Western-Formula-Racing/ECU_25/README.md

 └── README.md                  This is the file you are currently reading
 ```

+## Serial Monitoring
+I use the serial monitor extention in VSCode for serial monitoring because the Platformio one sucks.
+One quick note, if you notice that opening and closing the serial port causes the serial output to stop, disable DTS and RTS in the settings of the serial monitor.

 ## Contribution Guide (Work In Progress)
 In order to keep things clean and orderly we need to set some kinda contribution standards or else I will lose my mind.
 And if i lose my mind you sure as hell will be losing yours.